-ABE 042 1-5 credits Advanced ABE Math
+ABE 042 1-5 credits Advanced Math

-Advanced competencies as described in CCRSs Level E in mathematics, algebra and geometry, including rational and irrational numbers, ratio and rate reasoning, real-world application of numerical and algebraic equations, functions, and advanced geometry, statistics and measurement concepts.
-Includes contextual activities covering HS21+ topics.
-Prerequisites: appropriate placement scores in Math, or a grade of "B-" (2.7) or better in ABE 041 or HSC 041.
+Algebraic and geometric concepts including rational and irrational equations, functions, logarithms, and geometric formulas and principles.
+Includes real-world applications and problem solving.
+Concepts are integrated with appropriate College and Career Readiness Standards Level D & E. Prerequisites: appropriate placement scores in Math, or a grade of "B-" (2.7) or better in ABE 041 or HSC 041.
+Enrollment by permission only.